ebazan/sunnyportal-api/README.md

 ***
 This is just a fork of the original project from the github user [mkorthuis](https://github.com/mkorthuis/sunnyportal-api).
 It is able to reuse the login session for currentProduction() and compatible with the homemanager product of SMA Solar.
-Just at plantType = 'homemanger' to the options object.
+Add plantType = 'homemanger' to the options object.